SHORT VERSION: 30+ Years Living Nomadic & Exploring 120+ Countries

-Anyway, my story is not the cliche: "I quit my job and sold everything to travel the world and live the dream and now, you can to ...."
+Anyway, my story is not that cliche: "I quit my job and sold everything to travel the world".

-No, I didn't get on the career treadmill.
-And even today, I've no desire for a career; just enjoying life without clutter.
+No, I didn't even get on the career treadmill.

-Never had a house or a car or a permanent job.
-(But once, I owned a TV.)
+Subsequently, I’ve lived simple life.
+Having never owned a house, a car or a motorbike.
+Nor a permanent job.
+(But in 1995, I owned a TV).

 Arrested in Saddam's Iraq by the military; accused of being "a spy" (1989)